How much time is required to prepare for the CAT?Anisha Mukhija

 How much time do we require to spend on giving mocks and analyzing those?
 What is the time required for us to read newspapers?
 How much time do we require to spend on our weak areas?
 Do we need some time to do meditation?
 Are the exam dates conflicting with each other?
 What should be the frequency of giving mocks?
 All these questions need to be answered by forming a scheduled time table.

-Even after following all the right things for CAT preparation if you don’t have the strategy, it would be hard to get a competitive edge.
-Remember, our competition is with lakhs of people who are cat aspirants and to beat them, you must have a strategy in place.
+Even after following all the right time for CAT preparation if you don’t have the strategy, it would be hard to get a competitive edge.
+Remember, our competition is with lakes of people who are cat aspirants and to beat them, you must have a strategy in place.
 Every MBA entrance exam has a different pattern and therefore understanding that pattern before giving that exam is extremely important.